jf-marino/munka-coupons/cases/add_codes.md

-# Add Codes to a Book
+# Use Case: Add Codes to a Book

 Adding codes to a book can be done in two ways: